johnsonjh/octocrabby/README.md

 Octocrabby is a small set of command-line tools and [Octocrab][octocrab] extensions that are focused on managing block lists on [GitHub][github].
-This project [was inspired][1375333996398325762] by an [open letter][rms-support-letter] supporting Richard Stallman, which has been signed by several thousand GitHub users I don't want to accidentally donate free open source support to.
+This project is an [answer to][1375333996398325762] and in support of the [open letter][rms-support-letter] supporting Richard Stallman, which has been signed by several thousand GitHub users I totally want to donate free open source support to.

-This project may eventually get merged into [cancel-culture][cancel-culture], which is currently focused on archiving and block list management for Twitter.

 ## Usage